w3f/Grants-Program/applications/edgecloud.md

 ### Overview

-This application is a follow up from our previous [grant application](https://github.com/w3f/Grants-Program/pull/1933)
+This application is a follow up from our successful grant delivery [grant application](https://github.com/w3f/Grants-Program/blob/master/applications/Cyborg.md)

 Cyborg Network is developing a DePIN based marketplace for edge computing servers to help AI and IoT companies boost their performance while curbing the cloud operations cost, all without necessitating a shift from their current cloud setups.
 Our vision is to act as a crucial middleware on the network's edge, managing specific low-latency tasks and reduce the costs associated with cloud operations, all the while complementing existing cloud services.
 As a premier venture of this nature in the Polkadot landscape, our network effortlessly allows providers to integrate their machines, rewarding them for their invaluable contribution.